usgs/groundfailure/README.md

       cti1 = None
 </pre>

-### Model config file format
+### Mapping config file format
-The model config file tells the program what files to use (roads, cities etc.) for creating static maps.
+The mapping config file tells the program what files to use (roads, cities etc.) for creating static maps.
 It is not required, but static maps may be bland without these.
 <pre>
 # All map inputs are optional, but desireable.
 File paths are relative to the mapping_inputs folder